 Buddhism is one of the few religions in which cremation is viewed as an acceptable practice.
 Buddhists do not see cremation as being in conflict with the tenets of the religion.

 Most Buddhists believe that life and death are part of a cycle of reincarnation, where the ultimate goal is to release the deceased person from all desires and notions of self, and to reach a state of enlightenment.

 If the body is to be cremated, Buddhist monks or the family will perform the last rites on the day of cremation.
 These rites include chanting the Three Jewels, the Precepts, and some contemplative verses.
 This ceremony can be performed at the crematory prior to cremation.
 Once the cremation has taken place, the remains may be kept by the family, enshrined in a columbarium, or scattered at sea.

 Hinduism actually mandates cremation, called antim sanskar, or last rite, for the disposition of a believer’s earthly remains.

 In cremation, Hindus believe, the body is presented as an offering to Agni, the Hindu god of fire, accompanied by a prayer to purify the deceased and lead them to a better life.
 Cremating the body also helps detach the subtle body, that of the mind and vital energies, from the gross body, that which is physical and mortal, and enables the subtle body to pass on, instead of lingering around loved ones who are still alive.

 In India, after a traditional Hindu cremation, the ashes are traditionally dispersed in the Ganges River in India.
-For the other Hindu believers around the world, if the cremation takes place outside of India, the family may arrange with various companies for shipment of the cremated remains to India, to be immersed in the Ganges River.
+For other Hindus around the world, if the cremation takes place outside of India, the family may arrange with various companies for shipment of the cremated remains to India, to be immersed in the Ganges River.
 Alternatively, Hindus use other rivers as acceptable substitutes for the Ganges River.